-The road to safety is of a priority for NZTA and for the Northland Transport Alliance (NTA).
-Northland's direction towards road safety has been guided through evidence based initiatives.
-The new national strategy "Road to Zero" is founded on a safe system approach that sets the trends for road and roadsides, speeds, vehicles and road use.
+Road safety is a priority for NZTA and for the Northland Transport Alliance (NTA).
+Northland's direction towards road safety has been guided through evidence-based initiatives.
+The new national strategy, Road to Zero, is founded on a safe system approach that sets the trends for roads and roadsides, speeds, vehicles and road use.

-The Road to Safety sets the ambitious target to reduce road user death and serious injuries by 40% by 2030.
+New Zealand's road safety strategy sets the ambitious target to reduce road user death and serious injuries by 40% by 2030.
 The target is being pushed through a combination of infrastructure improvements, such as: